Edie Fake

 Edie Fake (born 1980) is an American artist, illustrator, author, and transgender activist.
 Fake is known for their comics/zines, gouache and ink paintings, and murals.
 Fake has an award winning comic-zine series about Gaylord Phoenix, a bird-like man that travels to different environments and has various lovers.
 He is currently based in Joshua Tree, California, after previously residing in Chicago and Los Angeles.

 Early life and education

 Fake was born in 1980 and raised in Evanston, Illinois.
-In 2002, Fake received a B.F.A. degree in Film, Animation and Video (FAV) from Rhode Island School of Design (RISD).
+In 2002, he received a B.F.A. degree in Film, Animation and Video (FAV) from Rhode Island School of Design (RISD).
 After graduating from RISD, Fake worked as a negative cutter for approximately 6 years, and started working in comics, collage and drawing, and translating their animation into two dimensional work because it was more accessible.

-In 2015, he had been enrolled at Roski School of Art at University of Southern California (USC) and was one of the seven artists (nicknamed the "USC7") that dropped out of the school in protest of the mistreatment by the administration.
+In 2015, Fake had been enrolled at Roski School of Art at University of Southern California (USC) and was one of the seven artists (nicknamed the "USC7") that dropped out of the school in protest of the mistreatment by the administration.